StevenRice99/Easy-AI/readme.md

 - Our agents can now move around, but so far, they've only been in open environments.
 They need to be able to get around obstacles in more complex environments.
 - First, complete corner-graph generation in the Easy-AI library.
 - Then, complete A* pathfinding in the Easy-AI library.
-- Complete string-pulling in the Easy-AI library to improve pathfinding.

 # Project